Border restrictions Direction (No. 3)

 - they are essential for the proper functioning of State; or

-- their location of residence requires them to move across the border to obtain critical goods and services.
+- their location of residence requires them to move across the border to obtain essential goods and services.

 Health practitioner means:

-b. the following health service providers under the Health Ombudsman Act 2013 (Qld): audiologists, social workers, dietitians, speech pathologists and exercise physiologists providing community based clinical services and primary health care.
+- the following health service providers under the Health Ombudsman Act 2013 (Qld): audiologists, social workers, dieticians, speech pathologists and exercise physiologists providing community based clinical services and primary health care.

 Note: a registered health practitioner includes a person registered in the following professions: